 Valera pineapple is a heritage type found in Puerto Rico.
 You may be amazed by its radiant appearance!
 It includes a yellow-orange rind and green leaves with a purple tint on the tips.
 The flesh inside is white and also super flavorful!

 People usually use Singapore Red for canning because it is highly resistant to pests.
-Its leaves have red stripes that look stunning!
-You may also be surprised when you cut this pineapple in half since it has a beautiful reddish-golden middle!
+Its stunningly pretty leaves have red stripes.
+You may also be surprised when you cut this pineapple in half since it has beautiful reddish-golden flesh.

-Monte Oscuro pineapple is one of the scariest varieties since it consists of many spiny and saw-toothed leaves.
-The fruit is in a barrel-like shape.
-It also has a deep-yellow and fibrous flesh inside.
+Monte Oscuro pineapple is one of the scariest-looking varieties since it consists of many spiny and saw-toothed leaves.
+The fruit is in a barrel-like shape with deeply yellow and fibrous flesh inside.

 Smooth Cayenne pineapple appears in almost any grocery store or supermarket in the U.S. because it is the primary pineapple variety grown in Hawaii.
 The fruit is bigger and heavier than most other types.

-This type of pineapple is a great canned fruit with low fiber and high acid content.
-The flesh consists of a signature yellow shade and the rind outside is orange.
+With low fiber and high acid content, this type of pineapple is suitable for making canned products.
+The flesh is of a signature yellow shade, while the rind outside is orange.

-Smooth Cayenne pineapple is ideal to eat fresh as a perfect side dish from Hawaii!
-You may immediately taste the juicy and scrumptious flesh of Smooth Cayenne apple at first bite.
+Besides raw consumption, Smooth Cayenne pineapple also appears in many perfect side dishes from Hawaii!
+You may fall in love with its juicy and scrumptious flesh at first bite.

 The origin of St. Michael actually has nothing to do with its name!
 It is from the Azores region of Portugal.
-This pineapple type has a unique and renowned taste with a balanced sweet-n-sour flavor!
+This pineapple type has a unique d taste renowned for its balanced flavor of sweetness and sourness.

 Giant Kew is a famous pineapple variety in India.
 It is super large and heavy, which can weigh up to 22 pounds!
 Its core is also massive, which results in pretty large holes in the canned chunks.